 Have experienced employee furloughs due to Covid-19.

 Rather than being disqualified for not meeting program requirements, businesses can submit a new Notice of Intent.

 Previously submitted NOIs will be nullified, if they have not yet been disqualified or withdrawn, and only jobs and investment created after the new Notice of Intent will qualify for benefits.

 In addition, the waiver allows furloughed employees to count as full-time employees for each month they worked for purposes of the program.

 Submit a waiver request

-To use this waiver, eligible participants must submit a waiver request as well as a new NOI to the Missouri Department of Economic Development within 12 months of the expiration of the state of emergency.
+To use this waiver, eligible participants must submit a waiver request before the expiration of the state of emergency.
+In addition to the waiver request, eligible participants must submit a new NOI (if applicable) to the Missouri Department of Economic Development within 12 months of the expiration of the state of emergency.
 At the time of the new NOI’s approval, the existing NOI will be nullified if it has not yet been disqualified or withdrawn.